syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/300_syslog/README.md

 multicast destination address is specified.
 The tcp and tls methods do not support multicasting.

-**NOTE:** The default ports for the different transport protocols are as
+The default ports for the different transport protocols are as
 follows: UDP --- 514, TCP --- 601, TLS --- 6514.
 {: .notice--primary}